How much is this new loan going to cost me?

 An approximation of the final figure can be found on the Good Faith Estimate, or GFE, a three-page government-mandated form mortgage brokers and lenders are required to give prospective borrowers within three days of a loan application.

-Download a copy of the GFE in PDF format.
-Here's a section-by-section dissection of the form.
+Here’s a section-by-section dissection of the GFE.

 Purpose and shopping for your loan